isinghrana/fabric-samples-healthcare/analytics-bi-directlake-starschema/docs/2a-SetupPipeline-GoldLayerFabricLakehouse.md

 ## Create Pipeline to ingest raw data, build silver layer flat table and gold layer star schema tables in **Fabric Lakehouse**

 In this step you will create a Fabric Data Factory Pipeline to execute the previously imported three Spark Notebooks.
-Once the Pipeline executes successfully you will have all three layers of Medallion architecture Layers created with Gold Layer being Star Schema Tables in a Lakehouse ready to be used for reporting.
+Once the Pipeline executes successfully you will have all three layers of Medallion architecture created with Gold Layer being Star Schema Tables in a Lakehouse ready to be used for reporting.

 1. Open **01-DownloadCMSDataCsvFiles** Notebook from your workspace
 2. Open the *Run* options tab by clicking **Run** button in the toolbar